-The slot description names, for example, the file path the slot can be accessed with, the type of storage or filesystem to use, its identification from the bootloader, etc.
+This includes the slot description names, for example, the file path that the slot can be accessed with, the type of storage or filesystem to use, its identification from the bootloader, etc.

-2.4 Target Slot Selection
+2.3.2 Target Slot Selection

 A very important step when installing an update is to determine the correct mapping from the images that are contained in a RAUC bundle to the slots that are defined on the target system.
-The updated must also assure to select an inactive slot, and not accidentally a slot the system currently runs from.
+This mapping must contain only inactive slots, and not accidentally a slot that the system currently runs from.

 For this mapping, RAUC allows to define different slot classes.
-A class describes always multiple redundant slots of the same type.
+A class describes multiple redundant slots of the same type.
 This can be, for example, a class for root file system slots or a class for application slots.